poole/hyde/README.md

 A boutique Jekyll theme for hackers, nerds, and academics.

+0. this unordered seed list will be replaced by toc as unordered list

 ![Screenshot](assets/img/blog/hydejack-8.png)
 Hydejack's cover page on a variety of screens.

 **Hydejack** is a boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.